Spiritual Causes Of Acne: What Your Skin Is Trying To Tell You With Your Breakouts

-Pattern: Many rash-like, tiny bumps all over, with or without white/blackheads.
+Many rash-like, tiny bumps all over, with or without white or blackheads.
 Maybe barely noticeable, more felt than seen.
+(You may hear it called "sebum plugs.")
 May extend to temples.

-Message: Acne on the forehead often indicates too much stress or increased stress.
+Acne on the forehead often indicates too much stress or increased stress.
 The forehead is the Vata portion of the face, and anxiety or stress are typical Vata imbalances.
-This type of acne can also indicate dehydration and/or constipation (the colon and intestines are also governed by Vata).
+(Ready more about the Ayurvedic doshas here.)
+This type of acne can also indicate dehydration or constipation since the forehead is linked to the colon (vata dosha) and the nervous system.

 If the acne is under the jaw and ears toward the back of the neck, that's where some of the largest cranial lymph nodes are located.
 You can be pretty sure breaking out here indicates some lymphatic stagnancy and congestion related to poor liver detoxification.

-Response: With hormonal acne, an adjustment in diet and lifestyle is needed (do your best to eliminate sugar, white carbs, unhealthy fats, caffeine, alcohol and processed foods).
+With hormonal acne, an adjustment in diet and lifestyle is needed (do your best to eliminate sugar, dairy, and high glycemic foods).
 You can take your time adjusting diet and lifestyle so it's a pleasurable experience and you can create a sustainable lifestyle for you.

 Sleep and exercise are also important.
 If you're not getting enough sleep, you don't give your body enough time to detoxify properly, in addition to messing with your hormones.
-Exercise is crucial because cystic acne is almost always also related to lymph stagnancy and if you're not moving, the toxins aren't either.
+Exercise is crucial because cystic acne is almost always also related to lymph stagnancy and if you're not moving, the lymph fluid isn't either.

-Response: It can be pretty easy to identify food sensitivities if you take a test.
+It can be pretty easy to identify food sensitivities if you take a test.
 Then there is no guesswork involved.
 Alternatively, you can try an elimination diet.
-If you suspect your stomach acid is low and your food isn't digesting properly, then try taking digestive enzymes or take a teaspoon (in a shotglass of water) of apple cider vinegar before meals.
+If you suspect your stomach acid is low and your food isn't digesting properly, then try taking digestive enzymes.

 Other things to try are taking a good quality probiotic and getting lots of supergreens.
-If you're not up for eating a pound of veggies a day (which is ideal because it crowds all the worse food off your plate) then try spirulina, chlorella or a supergreens supplement.
+If you're not up for eating a pound of veggies a day (which is ideal because it crowds all the worse food off your plate) then try spirulina or chlorella.

 If all of this sounds like a lot of overwhelming info, that's normal.
 You can't be fluent in the language of acne after just one lesson!
 Stay curious about your skin, keep trying to heal it and simply do your best.